How to Set Boundaries Without Feeling Guilty

 How to Set a Boundary — Gently but Clearly

-You do not need a script.
-You do not need to justify, explain, or negotiate.
-But if it helps to have words, here are some that work:
+You don't need a script.
+You don't need to justify, explain, or negotiate.
+But if it helps to have words, here are some that I've actually used:

 "I'm not able to do that."